 In re Lorazepam and Clorazepate Antitrust Litigation: Representation of Blue Cross Blue Shield of Massachusetts, Blue Cross Blue Shield of Minnesota, and Federated Mutual Insurance Company in litigation before the federal District Court in the District of Columbia involving claims of state antitrust law violations regarding competitors' access to raw materials for Lorazepam and Clorazepate.
 The jury's verdict found that Mylan Laboratories Inc. /Mylan Pharmaceuticals Inc., Cambrex Corporation, and Gyma Laboratories violated state antitrust laws and had restrained trade and acted willfully in excluding generic competitors' access.
 In post-trial motions, the District Court awarded Plaintiffs treble damages, for a total award to all plaintiffs of $76.8 million.
 The case has been remanded to the district court for further proceedings following the D.C.
 Circuit opinion of January 18, 2011.

-Vitamins Antitrust Litigation: Represented large agribusiness clients who were opt-out plaintiffs in In re Vitamins Antitrust Litigation, MDL 1285 (D.D.C.).
-The Vitamins litigation arose out of a decade-long price-fixing cartel of the major international vitamin manufacturers, and involved vigorously contested disputes regarding jurisdiction, foreign discovery, conspiracy, damages and expert issues.
-Clients included Land O' Lakes, Inc., Hormel Foods Corporation, CHS Co-Operatives, Gold'n Plump Poultry, and other large vitamin purchasers.
-The cases settled after discovery was complete, but before trial, for in excess of $250,000,000.
+Vitamins Antitrust Litigation: Represented opt-out plaintiffs in Vitamins litigation for decade-long price-fixing cartel of vitamin manufacturers.
+Clients included Land O’ Lakes, Inc., Hormel Foods Corporation, CHS Co-Operatives, and Gold’n Plump Poultry.
+The cases settled for an amount in excess of $250,000,000.

 Represented Best Buy in multidistrict litigation over alleged price-fixing in the market for cathode ray tubes in televisions.
 The claims resulted in confidential settlements with several large electronics manufacturers, including LG, Panasonic, and Toshiba.